-The initial value of this total cost is equal to 4 in Fig. 14.
-The minimal value it can be reduced to is 3, and a possible solution is shown in Fig. 15.
+Let the cost of candidate links be the sum of their loads.
+To reduce the search space we minimize the cost of four initial candidate links $\{a, b, d, e\}$.
+The cost of candidate links initially equal to 4 (Fig. 14) can be reduced to a minimum value of 3, and a possible solution is shown in Fig. 15.
 It is obtained by delegating the flow from one of four candidate links to a non-bottleneck portion of the network.
-The link d, the one which did not maintain its load on the maximum, is not a true bottleneck link and is therefore removed from the list.
-The total cost of the remaining three candidates $\{a, b, e\}$ is equal to 3.
+The link d, the one which did not maintain its load on the maximum. is not a true bottleneck link and is therefore removed from the list of candidates.

-candidate links $\{a, b, d, e\}$
+four fully loaded links of Fig. 14 reduced the load of a candidate link d, and the candidate links are now $\{a, b, e\}$.